-We expect the net proceeds from this offering to be approximately \$101.7 million (assuming a public offering pricing of \$31.00 per share and after deducting estimated underwriting discounts and commissions).
-We intend to use the net proceeds from this offering to repurchase a number of Class B units from DETTCO equal to the number of units we sell in the offering.
-The Class B units will be repurchased at a price equal to the net proceeds that we receive from this offering.
+We will use the net proceeds from the sale of the 3,425,000 units in this offering of approximately \$99.5 million (after deducting underwriting discounts and commissions) to repurchase 3,425,000 of our Class B units from DETTCO.
 We will use the net proceeds from any exercise of the underwriters' over-allotment option to repurchase additional Class B Units from DETTCO.
 Upon any exercise of the underwriters' over-allotment option, we will repurchase from DETTCO a number of Class B units equal to the number of units covered by the exercise of the underwriters' over-allotment option.
-If the underwriters exercise their over-allotment option with respect to more units than the number of Class B units held by DETTCO, we will use any excess net proceeds for general corporate purposes.
-We will use the proceeds from our general partner's capital contribution related to this offering for general corporate purposes.
+If the underwriters exercise their over-allotment option with respect to more units than the number of Class B units held by DETTCO, we will use any excess net proceeds for general partnership purposes.
+We will use the proceeds from our general partner's capital contribution related to this offering for general partnership purposes.
 Duke Energy has agreed to reimburse us for the expenses of this offering on a pro rata basis based upon the percentage of net proceeds DETTCO receives from this offering.